aduros/wasm4/site/docs/guides/distribution.md

 The bundled HTML contains no external dependencies, works offline, and can be easily shared on sites like [itch.io](https://itch.io/).

 For saving disks, the localStorage key used will be based on the game title you supply.
-Alternatively, you can specifiy a localStorage key prefix manually with `--html-disk-prefix <prefix>`.
+Alternatively, you can specify a localStorage key prefix manually with `--html-disk-prefix <prefix>`.
 This is useful to prevent disk conflicts between games.

 ## Bundle to Windows/Mac/Linux executable